openvar/VVweb/README.md

 ALTER ROLE myprojectuser SET default_transaction_isolation TO 'read committed';
 ALTER ROLE myprojectuser SET timezone TO 'UTC';
 GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;
+GRANT USAGE, CREATE ON SCHEMA public TO myprojectuser;
 ```

 ### Settings